Algeria - No Dust in Sand Land

 Money exchange hassles!

-There are two of them and one is closed.
-So even when a few people want to exchange foreign money to Algerian Dinar, it can become a tiring daunting procedure when a few Algerians want to exchange Algerian Dinars into foreign currency.
+The airport is of modern standards and has many comfortable coffee shops.
+Only the money exchange is a pain.
+There are two exchange counters and one was closed.
+Even when a few people want to exchange foreign money to Algerian Dinar, it can become a tiring, daunting procedure when a few Algerians want to exchange Algerian Dinars into foreign currency.
 By default, only Algerians are allowed to exchange Dinar into foreign currency and when that happens, it's going to start a paper war with easily a few minutes per customer.

-Map of Algiers:
+Map of Algiers

 Tourist map with things to see

-July 28 - Modern metro brings me around old monuments
+Day 1 - Modern metro brings me around old monuments

 Close to the harbor of Algier